-- Freelancers in rural areas with weak internet connection: If you’re using Harvest’s mobile apps (for iOS and Android devices), you can continue to track time and log expenses even if you lose internet connection.
+- Freelancers in rural areas with a weak internet connection: If you’re using Harvest’s mobile apps (for iOS and Android devices), you can continue to track time and log expenses even if you lose your internet connection.
 Harvest will sync all saved data to your account once the connection has been restored.

 When Harvest Would Not Be a Good Fit

 - If you need to capture the actual hours worked of hourly staff, then Harvest isn’t a good fit because it is essentially an online stopwatch.
-We recommend Homebase since its online time clock is designed to monitor the attendance of hourly staff.
+We recommend Homebase for this need since its online time clock is designed to monitor the attendance of hourly staff.
 Plus, it has a free plan that includes scheduling, time and attendance tracking, and basic hiring tools for businesses with one physical location.